Emanalytics7/Churn-Prediction-ML-Project/README.md

 - Extrapolate the impact of price sensitivity on customer churn.

 ## **Hypothesis**

-The central hypothesis is that Price Sensitivity is the primary influencer of customer churn.
-The analysis aims to quantify the extent to which price sensitivity contributes to customer attrition.
+`Price Sensitivity is the primary influencer of customer churn.` The analysis aims to quantify the extent to which price sensitivity contributes to customer attrition.